lancercat/OSOCR-News/README.md

 # OSOCR-News
 ## 5th, May, 2024
-Due to a specific application need, C4-family may receive a weird DLC (object282) in the next months,
+Due to a specific application need, C4-family may receive a weird DLC (object ~~282~~ 305) in the next months,

 which means we may or may not get the first of the "far more intresting stuffs" finished befor the AAAI ddl.